laborg/HidApi.jl/README.md

 ```

 # Usage (low level API)
 All low level `hidapi.h` functions are available but not exported.
-They typicall are prefixed
+They typically are prefixed
 with `hid_xxx`.

 ```julia